The Protest: The Northwestern University student-run news magazine

 Justin Sacks writes:

 The website "the-protest.com" is described as a student-run news magazine specializing in investigative, political, and social justice reporting at Northwestern University.
 It prides itself on progressive, in-depth journalism and covers overlooked or unheard issues, aligning with the values of its parent organization, the Peace Project.
-The site humorously recommends dressing appropriately for cold weather protests, specifically suggesting a North Face Bionic Jacket for warmth and wind protection.
+The site humorously recommends dressing appropriately for cold weather protests.

 Typical Articles from 2015 & 2014